 Skills to Become a Caregiver

-Caregivers make a true difference in the lives of their patients and their families.
+Caregivers make a genuine difference in the lives of their patients and their families.
 But not everyone is cut out for the job.
-Caregivers must master a whole list of qualities and skills in order to be successful and provide the best client care possible.
+Caregivers must master a whole list of qualities and skills to succeed and provide the best client care possible.
 Discover 11 unique skills you need to become a caregiver below.

-Showing compassion means being able to tune in to other people’s distress and feeling a desire to alleviate it.
-This attribute is first on the list.
-Because many home health clients are in distressing and even painful situations.
+Showing compassion means tuning in to other people’s distress and desire to alleviate it.
+This attribute is first on the list because many home health clients are in distressing and painful situations.

 - Recovering from surgery